About Robyn's Web Pages

 See my contact page for more about Fishpondinfo.com, contacting me, and how you can help out.

 Hello!
 I am Robyn of Central Maryland, USA.
 I am a female, born in 1972.
 My life revolves around my animals.
-I currently love and care for 4 cats, 2 rabbits, 3 guinea pigs, 3 chickens, 1 red-bellied turtle, 3 freshwater fish tanks, 2 saltwater fish tanks, 6 to 9 ponds (depending on the time of year) with hundreds of animals, and lots of feeder insects and worms (crickets, mealworms, king mealworms, blackworms, roaches, wax worms, and sometimes other animals too).
+I currently love and care for 4 cats, 1 rabbit, 4 guinea pigs, 2 dwarf hamsters, 1 red-bellied turtle, 3 freshwater fish tanks, 2 saltwater fish tanks, 6 to 9 ponds (depending on the time of year) with hundreds of animals, and lots of feeder insects and worms (crickets, mealworms, and sometimes other animals too).
 I have a complete current list of my animals here.
-Of my 13 non-aquarium/non-pond/non-feeder/non-wild animals, 7 are girls and 6 are boys.
+Of my 12 non-aquarium/non-pond/non-feeder/non-wild animals, 5 are girls and 7 are boys.
 I have extensive knowledge about these animals, many other plants and animals both domestic and wild, aquaria, and ponds.
-My parents, brother (moved out in 1998), and I have lived on five acres in the suburbs since 1977.
+My parents (mother died 2013), brother (moved out in 1998), and I have lived on five acres in the suburbs since 1977.
 I predominantly have cared for our menagerie of animals since 1982, and I have read hundreds of books on various animals.
-I also do most of the yard (mowing, weeding, mulching, pruning) and house work.
+I also do all of the yard (mowing, weeding, mulching, pruning) and house work.
 Since about 1996, I have read hundreds of pages of information on the internet.
 I am a preservationist and received my Masters of Science in Analytical Chemistry in the Spring of 1996.
-I worked at the Johns Hopkins University Applied Physics Laboratory for six months and was laid off.
 I worked at a food testing lab from December 1997 until the end of December 2011 when I was laid off.
-I took a week off from work the last week in December 2002 and then not until I lost my job.
-I did not get a new job until June of 2013.
-I am not working as a chemist and make half as much but at least I have a foot in the door of a company that does do chemistry.
+I did not get a new job until June of 2013 when I worked in a secretarial-type job in a company that does chemistry.
+In May of 2014, they started training me as an analytical chemist.
 My high school peers voted me smartest female but, wisely, not most likely to succeed.

 Cover Letter and Resume